 Forensic Postdoctoral Fellowship

-The Center of Excellence for Children, Families and the Law at William James College maintains a postdoctoral fellowship program for 3-4 fellows each year.
-This intensive training opportunity in child and family forensic psychology runs for 12 months, full-time, and carries a stipend of $40,000.
-Fellows are entitled to eight holidays, vacation, and health insurance.
+The Center of Excellence for Children, Families and the Law at William James College maintains a postdoctoral fellowship program for 2-3 fellows each year.
+This intensive training opportunity in child and family forensic psychology runs for 12 months, full-time, and carries a stipend of $45,000.
+Fellows are entitled to ten holidays, vacation, and health insurance.

-Fellows are involved in the Child and Family Evaluation Service (CAFES), a consultation/evaluation unit within the William James College Center of Excellence for Children, Families, and the Law.
-It provides forensic evaluation and consultation services to courts, attorneys, and public and private agencies on issues in which children and families are involved in the legal system (divorce, custody, abuse, access, guardianship, adoption, domestic violence, etc.).
+Fellows are involved in the Child and Family Evaluation Service (CAFES), a consultation/evaluation unit within the William James College Center of Excellence for Children, Families, and the Law. .
+It provides forensic evaluation and consultation services to courts, attorneys, and public and private agencies on issues in which children and families are involved in the legal system (divorce, custody, abuse, access, guardianship, adoption, domestic violence, child welfare, delinquency, risk assessment, etc.).
 Our Fellows conduct evaluations and produce reports for the Probate & Family Courts and Juvenile Courts across Massachusetts, including opportunities to testify in these courts.
-The Fellowship offers supervised experience, under the direction of Robin Deutsch, PhD, ABPP and an experienced retired Family Court Judge, Honorable Christina Harms (ret).
+The Fellowship offers supervised experience, under the direction of a veteran forensic psychologist Jessica Greenwald O’Brien, PhD and senior family law attorney Jennifer Durand, Esq.
+They also work closely with nationally known forensic psychologist Robert Kinscherff, PhD, JD.
 Fellows receive intensive weekly supervision, both individual and group.

-Fellows will also be involved in substantial direct provision of services, such as conducting groups for high-conflict parents and conflict resolution sessions.
-Fellows attend five William James Blended Learning classes that are dedicated to the relevant case law, legal statutes, and professional "best practices" in this area of expertise leading to a Certificate in Child and Family Forensic issues.
+Fellows will also be involved in the direct provision of services, such as engaging in groups for high-conflict parents and conflict resolution sessions.
+Fellows attend five William James Blended Learning classes, conducted through the Center of Excellence for Children, Families and the Law, that are dedicated to the relevant case law, legal statutes, and professional "best practices" in this area of expertise leading to a Certificate in Child and Family Forensic issues.
 In addition, fellows will participate in various seminars and other learning activities offered by William James College and an Expert Witness exercise at Harvard Law School.
-Fellows may also participate in ongoing research projects related to high conflict divorce.
+Fellows may also work with APA interns and participate in ongoing research projects related to high conflict divorce.

 By the end of the Fellowship year, fellows will have completed 2,000 training hours, which meets requirements for licensure in Massachusetts and other jurisdictions.

 Applicants must have a PhD/PsyD in psychology from an APA accredited program with an APA-accredited predoctoral internship.
-Applications should be sent by January 15 to firstname.lastname@example.org and include a letter of interest, CV, and three professional references.
+Applications should be sent to email@example.com and include a letter of interest, CV, and three professional references.
+CAFES follows the APPIC guidelines.

 Goals and Objectives of Training